MicrosoftDocs/azure-docs/articles/search/search-get-started-portal.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/).

-- An Azure Cognitive Search service (any tier, any region).
+- An Azure Cognitive Search service for any tier and any region.
 [Create a service](search-create-service-portal.md) or [find an existing service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) under your current subscription.
 You can use a free service for this quickstart.

 ### Check for space